roman-milk/roman-milk.github.io/poor-annie.md

+===

- ****** Poor Annie Ch.
-02 ****** byJust_Plain_Bob© It had been a long and exhausting night and one that taught me that there wasn't any way that a horny, sex starved and sex crazed old man could stay with a horny, sex crazed young woman.
+It had been a long and exhausting night and one that taught me that there wasn't any way that a horny, sex starved and sex crazed old man could stay with a horny, sex crazed young woman.
 Annie took everything I had and she still wanted more.
 When I finally fell asleep she was lying next to me trying to get herself again with her fingers.

  Annie woke me up in the morning with a blow job and we managed to make love one time before I pushed her away from me.